guadaruiz/Mars/README.md

 Input file should be written in the following manner:

     Line 1: x and y dimensions of plateau separated by a space.
-    Line 2: Position and direction on Rover 1.
+    Line 2: Position and direction of Rover 1.
 The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover’s orientation.
     Line 3: Set of instructions for Rover 1.
 This is indicated with a string of letters L, R and M (no spaces).
-    Line 4: Position and direction on Rover 2.
+    Line 4: Position and direction of Rover 2.
 The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover’s orientation.
     Line 5: Set of instructions for Rover 2.
 This is indicated with a string of letters L, R and M (no spaces).

 3. b.
 OUTPUT: